-The State has issued EMCP, in which the investors (and not a bank-provided liquidity facility) provide liquidity.
-The State has appointed Goldman, Sachs & Co. and Merrill Lynch, Pierce, Fenner & Smith Incorporated to serve as Dealers and U.S. Bank Trust National Association to serve as Issuing and Paying Agent for the EMCP.
-The Depository Trust Company (DTC) serves as Securities Depository for the EMCP.
+The EMCP issued by the State is similar to commercial paper notes; however, rather than liquidity being provided by a bank or credit facility, the maturity date is extended in case there is a disruption in market liquidity for the EMCP.
+The State has appointed Goldman, Sachs & Co. and Merrill Lynch, Pierce, Fenner & Smith, Incorporated (Merrill Lynch) to serve as Dealers.
+Merrill Lynch was acquired by Bank of America Corporation in a merger which closed on January 1, 2009.
+With the consummation of the merger, Merrill Lynch is an indirect wholly-owned subsidiary of the Bank of America Corporation.
+The State has appointed U.S. Bank Trust National Association to serve as Issuing and Paying Agent for the EMCP, and The Depository Trust Company (DTC) serves as Securities Depository for the EMCP.